Improve Your Japanese Pronunciation: 6 Essential Things to Practice

 How can we improve pronunication?

-Here are two great ways to improve your Japanese pronunciation:
+Here are 3 great ways to improve your Japanese pronunciation:

 Both ‘Tokyo’ and ‘Kyoto’ are often mispronounced by non-native speakers.
 Do you know how many mora are in each word?
 What’s the pitch accent pattern for each one?